-The Cold-Blooded Murder of Laci Peterson: Why the Grisly Crime Still Captivates—and Disturbs - E!
+Why the Grisly Murder of Laci Peterson Is Still So Haunting - E!
 Online

 "They appeared to be a young married couple with their whole future ahead of them, and she disappeared.
 That got people hooked," MaryLynn Ryan, managing editor of CNN/US at the time, told the paper, rejecting the perception that the network was milking the case.
 "People have become invested in knowing the outcome of what happened to her."

-A few months after Dean Cain memorably played Scott Peterson in the Lifetime movie The Perfect Husband: The Laci Peterson Story, the trial finally began in June 2004.
-Geragos scored a small victory in getting the venue moved out of Modesto and to Redwood City after successfully arguing his client couldn't possibly get a fair trial in a city that had been consumed with Laci's disappearance and death.
+A few months after Dean Cain played Scott Peterson in the Lifetime movie The Perfect Husband: The Laci Peterson Story, the trial finally began in June 2004.

+Geragos was able to get the proceedings moved from Modesto to Redwood City after successfully arguing his client couldn't possibly get a fair trial in a city that had been consumed with Laci's disappearance and death.

-The trial lasted nine agonizing months, including the penalty phase, and cost the city and county a reported $4.1 million.
+The trial lasted nine long months, including the penalty phase, and cost the city and county a reported $4.1 million.

-It took the jury, after two jurors had to be removed and replaced with alternates, nine hours to reach a verdict: guilty on two counts of capital murder, for Laci and her unborn son.
+It took the jury, after two jurors had to be removed and replaced with alternates, nine hours to reach a verdict: guilty on two counts of capital murder, for Laci and Conner.

+"I couldn't feel my feet on the floor.
+I couldn't feel the chair I was sitting in.
+My vision was even a little blurry," Scott was heard saying on an audio recording in the 2017 A&E docuseries The Murder of Laci Peterson, recalling the moment he was convicted.
+"And I just had this weird sensation that I was falling forward—and forward and down and there was going to be no end to this falling forward and down, like there was no floor to land on.

+"I was staggered by it.
+I had no idea it was coming."

 Judge Alfred A. Delucchi sentenced Scott Peterson to death on March 16, 2005.